 The BraveHearts Program is one of the organizations that work with these orphaned children.
-Through donations and fundraisers, they provide additional capital to help pay the mommas a livable wage and to provide the children with necessary food, medical supplies, wheelchairs, and toys.
+Through donations and fundraisers, they provide additional capital to help pay the mommas a livable wage.
+It also provides the children with necessary food, medical supplies, wheelchairs, and toys.

 They also help to provide the children with the medical care that they require through an onsite doctor, several specialized therapists, and ongoing training for the staff.